Two bedrooms for one resident

 Why would we fund this?

-To decide if a support is reasonable and necessary for Conrad, we look at the information we have, including the report from the allied health practitioner, and whether funding meets the NDIS funding criteria.
+To decide if a NDIS support is reasonable and necessary for Conrad, we look at the information we have.
+This includes the report from the allied health practitioner, and whether funding meets the NDIS funding criteria.

 For us to fund two rooms for one person in specialist disability accommodation, it must meet all of the NDIS funding criteria.